 Soon after, I went inside and asked my heart.
 However, my anxious mind barged in, arriving at all sorts of answers and reasons why and why not.
 My mind is very smart, and it went on and on, especially, after it noticed that it had my attention.
 The solutions were not very important, there were not many.
 The exciting part was the justification, the banter with thoughts and nuances of meaning.

+You ask: “How do you know it is not your heart talking but your mind?”
 Good question!
-You ask: “How do you know it is not your heart talking but your mind?”
-In my experience, the heart gives only answers, the mind needs to justify whatever it comes up with.
+In my experience, the heart gives plain answers, the mind needs to justify whatever it comes up with.
 It wants to boast and tell you how clever it is.
-If you hear a reason why, a validation or dismissal, then it is the mind talking.
+If you hear a reason why, validation or dismissal, then it is the mind talking.

-My mind, as soon as it calmed down from its all-consuming, exciting self-debates, it returned to anxiety.
-And the anxiety was stronger, every time it returned from solution hunting and dissecting analyses.
+My mind, as soon as it calmed down from its all-consuming, exciting self-debates, it fell back into anxiety.
+And every time it returned from solution hunting and dissecting analyses, fear was already waiting.
 Oh, what a dilemma.
-Soon, it even feared to look for answers because it was too scary to anticipate, what would happen at its next return, during its time of absence.
+Soon, it even dreaded to look for answers because it was too scary to anticipate, what would happen at its next return, during its time of absence.
 When things were out of control?
 What to do?

 And in this silence, a gentle breeze whispered: “Hello?”

 What was this?
 The mind was so relieved when it discovered it was not alone and it poured its heart out.
-Finally, someone who listened did not interrupt and did not argue.
-It talked about the seriously severe problem and the little knowledge it had to arrive at a sensible solution, and if it would not be sensible, there is so much doubt about it, one can just not believe it is true.
+Finally, someone who listened, did not interrupt and did not argue.
+Gravely It talked about the severe problem and the little knowledge it had to arrive at a sensible solution, and if it is not sensible then there is so much doubt, one just can not believe it is true.
 Then the mind took a breath.

 The whisper said: “I agree.”

 What a surprise for the mind.
 However, if no one argues, then there is no purpose for debating.
 The mind felt deprived of its favourite past time.
 So it kept on talking about the reasons why this and why not the other and the reasons why this is a good reason and not the other and on and on.
 It lost itself in its own maze of arguments.
 In almost a frenzy, it began throwing out the most dubious thoughts.
-Getting so excited, it forgot how it all started.
+Getting so excited, for a moment it forgot how it all started.
 What had been the problem

-During a moment of confusion, the whisper said: “I agree.”
+During this second of confusion, the whisper said: “I agree.”